MQM Appeals to US Congress

 “This narrative is baseless and demeaning to the actual lived experiences of the Baloch,” BHRC headed by Dr Naseer Dashti and Dr Habibullah Malik, said in Geneva.

-Recently, human rights activists have set up a pavillion named ‘Save the Baloch’ right outside the United Nations office of Geneva.
-The BHRC protesters demanded the UN to initiate an immediate and thorough investigation into the Pakistani government’s actions in Balochistan and to hold Pakistan accountable for its egregious human rights abuses against the Baloch people.
+Recently, human rights activists have set up a Pavillion named ‘Save the Baloch’ right outside the United Nations Office of Geneva.
+The BHRC protesters demanded the UN initiate an immediate and thorough investigation into the Pakistani government’s actions in Balochistan and to hold Pakistan accountable for its egregious human rights abuses against the Baloch people.

 “Defending the rights of the people of Balochistan is not an option,” it is an obligation.
 Freedom for Balochistan has been long-delayed, but it cannot and will not be denied,” a protestor said.